Delhi has won battle against dengue: Kejriwal

 Congratulating Delhiites "for winning the battle against dengue," the chief minister said: "I am proud of you Delhi.
 There are more than 100 countries affected by dengue.
 Nobody could understand the cure for dengue but Delhi showed the way".
 He said that such campaigns should be run not only in other states of the country but also worldwide.
 "There are many dengue-affected places.
 I hope that such campaigns are run worldwide," he said.

 "I want to congratulate Delhiites.
 We started a war against dengue 10 weeks back by starting a campaign.
 Today is the last Sunday under the campaign when we have to check our homes.
 We have won the battle against dengue," Kejriwal said in the video.
-He said that till last week, less than 1100 reported cases of the disease and no deaths due to it were recorded.
+He said that till last week, less than 1100 reported cases of the disease and no deaths due to it were recorded during this year.

 Crediting residents of Delhi for the reduction in the number of fatalities due to dengue, he said: "Delhiites participated in a big way.
-Even celebrities, film personalities, sportspersons, journalists and common people blessed us and sent their wishes.
+Even celebrities, film personalities, sportspersons, journalists, people from all walks of life blessed us and sent their wishes.
 Even people from outside sent their wishes and wished us success".
+Bollywood actors Emran Hashmi, Taapsee Pannu, Swara Bhaskar, filmmaker Mahesh Bhatt, sportspersons including Kapil Dev and several senior journalists, including Rajdeep Sardesai, Nidhi Razdan, Faye D'Souza, have supported the campaign.

+Till November 2, at least 1,069 cases of dengue were reported this year in the national capital.
+As per a report released on November 4 by the South Delhi Municipal Corporation (SDMC), the number of malaria cases recorded till November 2 had also risen to 617.

+Of the total dengue cases, there were 787 in October, the highest in any month so far this year, while in the same month 249 malaria cases were also recorded, according to the report.
+It said that at least 143 cases of chikungunya have also been reported this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)